 Here are some examples of an internal monologue you might have with yourself:

-What you should think: “thanks for that thought brain, but if I accept that as true I probably won’t come back and that won’t help me be the person I want to be”
+“Thanks for that thought brain, but if I accept that as true I probably won’t come back and that won’t help me be the person I want to be”.

-What you should do: keep going on the elliptical and remember that you’re awesome
+Keep going on the elliptical and remember that you’re awesome.

 You get home after a long day at work and all you want to do is pick some candy up on the way home because candy loves you unconditionally.

-What you feel: you’re tired, you’re stressed, eating candy will be a quick fix
+You’re tired, you’re stressed, eating candy will be a quick fix.

-What you should do: you pass by the store and in the long run you feel better about yourself.
-That being said it is totally fine to treat yourself every once and while without feeling bad about it.
+You pass by the store and in the long run, you feel better about yourself.
+That being said it is totally fine to treat yourself every once in and while without feeling bad about it.

 You are Not Your Emotions